 The Agreement has the potential to be set aside if either of you were to challenge it and the Court would then have the power to decide your property settlement and spouse maintenance claim.

 We hope this information is helpful.
-Contact us for your own advice by phoning (07) 3221 4300 for a fixed-cost ($330 inc. GST) no obligation 1 hour appointment with a family law expert.
-We can meet with you in person, by phone or on SKYPE.
+Contact us for your own advice by phoning (07) 3221 4300 for a fixed-cost no-obligation appointment with a family law expert.
+We can meet with you at our Brisbane office, by phone or on SKYPE or Zoom.